 Use Simple, Strong Offers (Not Random Discounts)

-This is where smart QR campaigns shine: one scan can register the visit, collect basic data with consent (name, email, preferences), and give an instant reward or stamp towards a future benefit.
+This is where smart QR campaigns shine: one scan can register the visit, collect basic data with consent such as name, email, and preferences, and give an instant reward or stamp towards a future benefit.

 4. Turn First-Time Guests Into Regulars With Rewards

 New customers are great.
 Regulars pay the rent.
-Many restaurant loyalty programs fail because they’re too complicated or completely invisible.
-If people don’t understand how it works in 5 seconds, they won’t use it.
+Many restaurant loyalty programs fail because they are too complicated or completely invisible.
+If people do not understand how it works in 5 seconds, they will not use it.

 Design a Simple Restaurant Loyalty Flow